Port of Churchill: History

 A political cartoon by Arch Dale depicting the Montreal Gazette and Ottawa Journal laughing at the idea of Churchill becoming a grain port in 1926, and being stunned at the results in 1931.

-The port was built in the late 1920s and began exporting grain shipments in 1931, following a six-year project to build the railway to connect Hudson Bay to other points in Canada for use in shipping.
+The port was built in the late 1920s by the Government of Canada and began exporting grain shipments in 1931, following a six-year project to build the railway to connect Hudson Bay to other points in Canada for use in shipping.
 The first ship to import cargo through the port was the British freighter Pennyworth in 1932.

+OmniTRAX ownership

+The port remained under federal government ownership until its sale in 1997 to the American company OmniTRAX for $10.
+In December 2015, OmniTRAX announced it was negotiating a sale of the port, and the associated Hudson Bay Railway, to a group of First Nations based in northern Manitoba.
+With no sale finalized by July 2016, OmniTRAX shut down the port and major railroad freight operations along the HBR in August 2016.
 The port and all freight railway service to the port was shut down in August 2016 following the Government of Canada's decision to end the Canadian Wheat Board's monopsony on grains from western Canada, which subsequently allowed farmers to sell grain on the open market and shift to using lower-cost non-Arctic ports.

+The railway continued to carry cargo to supply the town of Churchill itself until the line was damaged by flooding on May 23, 2017.

+Arctic Gateway Group ownership

+The Port and the Hudson Bay Railway were sold to Arctic Gateway Group — a consortium of First Nations, local governments, and corporate investors — in 2018.
 After purchasing the port and related infrastructure in 2018, the Arctic Gateway Group repaired the rail line before winter set in, lowering the cost of goods in Churchill.

 On September 7, 2019, the Arctic Gateway Group announced that it had successfully completed the loading of its first grain ship since operations were ceased in 2016.
+On July 9, 2019, ships on missions to resupply arctic communities began stopping at the port for additional cargo, and the port began shipping grain again on September 7, 2019.

+The port and railway came under complete community and Indigenous ownership in 2021, after AGT Food and Ingredients and Fairfax Financial transferred their shares in Arctic Gateway to OneNorth – a consortium of community and Indigenous partners which owned the other fifty-percent of Arctic Gateway's shares.